iltommi/qdb-documentation/source/concepts/data_transfer.rst

     * Clients are generally heterogeneous.
 Some clients update content while other only consume content.
 It is simpler to design each client according to its purpose rather than writing a *one size fits all* client.
     * There is always an update delay, no matter how powerful your nodes are or how big your cluster is.
 The question is, what delay can your business case tolerate?
 A high frequency trading automaton and a reservation system will have different latency requirements.
     * The problem is never the conflict in itself.
 The problem is clients operating without realizing that there was a conflict in the first place.
     * The quasardb API provides ways to synchronize clients or detect concurrency issues.
-For example, "put" fails if the entry already exists, "update" always succeds, and "compare_and_swap" can provide a conditional "put".
+For example, "put" fails if the entry already exists, "update" always succeeds, and "compare_and_swap" can provide a conditional "put".
     * Last but not least, trying to squeeze a schema into a non-relational database will result in disaster.
 A non-relational system such as quasardb will likely require you to rethink your data model.